mgejer/monese/README.txt

     - I would make the  POST new transaction asynchronous, storing tasks on a queue.
         This would help us retry on failed transactions due to network issues or timeouts on locks.
     - A fixed amount of transaction could be returned in the GET accounts, with a proper pagination.
+    - This project is running on port 8080.
+That could be changed by property.

 Build, test and deploy